CIS-566-Fall-2023/final-project/README.md

 <details>
   <summary> Design Doc </summary>

-### Introduction
-- We are interested in creating a procedural generator of Sci-Fi game levels to assist artists with faster authoring of stylized scenes.
-- We want to utilize various procedural graphics knowledge we learned from this class, e.g. shape grammars, and explore integrating popular 3D tools into one content authoring workflow.

 ### Goals
 - Create a corridor system as a game level map that connects interior spaces given an input curve.
 - The level assets such as panels, doors and decorations will be created in a procedural way using Houdini and then ported into Unity.
 - Assemble the final sci-fi level scene in Unity.
-- Stretch goal: make the scene interactable with the player.
+- Stretch goal: make the scene interactable with a frist-person player.

 ### Inspiration/reference:
-- Inspired by many popular Sci-Fi movies and games, such as Cyberpunk 2077, Halo and Blade Runner, we want to implement a Sci-Fi style level.

 ![](img/cyberpunk2077.webp) | [Cyberpunk 2077 Art Style](https://www.engadget.com/cyberpunk-2077-review-170013962.html)
 ---|---
 ![](/img/halo.jpg) | [Halo 4 Environment Art](https://polycount.com/discussion/159954/the-environment-art-of-halo-4)